 My recommendation

-- Tell users of your library about method deprecation by attributing it with the Obsolete attribute and let them several months for adapting their code to your changes.
+- Tell users of your library about method deprecation by attributing it with the

-- Use the summary tag for describing functionality, not for announcing lifecycle progress.
+attribute and giving them several months to adapt their code to your changes. - Use the summary tag for describing functionality, not for announcing lifecycle progress.

 - Use TFVC’s Code Review.
-If you must use Git adopt a code review process.
+If you must use Git, adopt a code review process.